 An overview of health psychology, including principles of behavioral medicine, physiological foundation and the management of health-related behaviors.
 Three hours of lecture or equivalent.

-PSYC 455: Introduction to Applied Behavior Analysis
+PSYC 455: Evaluating Practice in Applied Behavior Analysis

-Prerequisite: PSYC 255 or consent of the department.
+Prerequisite: PSYC 255 or consent of the Department.
 An overview of single-subject experimental designs and using science in treatment and research.
 Three hours of lecture or equivalent.